alphanumericslab/alphanumericslab.github.io/index.md

 ---
 layout: page
-title: The Alphanumerics research lab at Emory University
+title: About
 ---

+# The Alphanumerics Lab
+## Emory University Department of Biomedical Informlatics
+Our lab focuses on the development of devices, algorithms and software for biomedical signals and data processing.